BrawlerXull/System-Monitoring-MCP/README.md

 3. Restart Claude Desktop.

 4. Ask Claude something like:
-   > Ask system-monitor-go to show my current CPU usage.
+   > Show my current CPU usage.

 If your MCP server is running correctly, Claude will invoke the `get_cpu_usage` tool and display the result.